Advertiser Disclosure

 No Foreign Transaction Fees

-Any solid travel card should waive foreign transaction fees when you purchase abroad in a different currency.
-Fortunately, both the Chase Sapphire Preferred card and the United Explorer card do not charge any foreign transaction fees whatsoever.
+Any solid travel card should waive foreign transaction fees when making a purchase in a different currency.
+Fortunately, the Chase Sapphire Preferred card and the United Explorer card do not charge foreign transaction fees.

 Everything Else You Need To Know

-It’s recommended to have a good to excellent credit score to qualify for the Chase Sapphire Preferred card or the United Explorer card.
-And as they’re both issued by Chase, you’ll need to brush up on the Chase 5/24 rule before applying.
+To qualify for the Chase Sapphire Preferred card or the United Explorer card, you should have a good to excellent credit score.
+As they’re both issued by Chase, you might need to brush up on the Chase 5/24 rule before applying.

 Even if you have the necessary credit requirements to qualify, if you’ve opened more than 5 credit cards from any issuer in the past 24 months, you’ll have a hard time getting approved for either one.